shail611/Prime-Park-Database/README.md

 ● Restrictions on number of permits and number of vehicles on each permit based on the status of the driver will be handled at operations level

+● One driver can make only one appeal per citation.

+● A Vehicle cannot have multiple permits at a time.

+● In the case of ‘No permit’, the security guard will manually check whether the vehicle has permit or not, if not, then the security guard will first request the administrator to add vehicle and driver details into the system and then security will manually add a citation for that particular vehicle by asking for all the information regarding vehicle and driver on the spot.
+(We are doing this because it might happen that in the case of no permit the drivers and vehicle’s details might not be there into the system and the citation table is linked with the vehicle's table so the foreign key constraint should be satisfied).

+● When user raises a request for permit, we will check all the constraints based on user status and then if everything is ok then we will give parking permission to the user at particular location(parking lot, zone and space type), at this time hence manually checking every available space in the parking lot is not possible, we will randomly select any of the empty parking spaces and change its status to ‘NO’ instead of ‘YES’, which will help us to keep track of currently available parking spaces.

+● A space is randomly selected and availability status is updated to NO in order to handle the permit overflow case in a space type in a particular zone and parking lot.

+● Admin updates the Availability status of the space back to YES once that permit expires.

+● The permit’s start date should only be the date on which the permit is being requested.